MarwatBadmus/my-portfolio-hackathon-challenge/README.md

 - **Personal Portfolio Website** — A responsive personal website showcasing my skills, education, and contact form.
 - **Python Mini Calculator** — A basic calculator built during early Python learning.
-- **Cybersecurity Awareness Page** — A short HTML project summarizing core takeaways from my Cisco course.
+- **The Art of Making Jollof Rice** — A simple webpage built for HTML assignment

 *(See the full portfolio site for live links.)*